ce24resch11001-iith/wrf-playground/02_Geographical_Data/MODIS_CGLC_LCZ.md

 ## 1. CGLC-MODIS Land Cover

-The CGLC product is converted into MODIS IGBP-compatible land-use classes.
+The CGLC product is converted into MODIS IGBP-compatible land-use classes for WRF applications.

 It represents: